-In addition to campus housing, the Florida campus also includes the buildings described below:
+The Florida campus includes the buildings described below:

 Chapman Center - The multipurpose building opened in 1985 and houses classrooms, offices, lounges, work and storage rooms, and an auditorium that is adaptable for worship, concerts, basketball, volleyball, and banquets.
-Access to the Chapman Center is available to students from 7:30 am until 9:00 pm on most weekdays.
-All classroom doors lock at 5:00 pm.
-The Chapman Center is open on weekends for previously scheduled and approved events.
+Access to the Chapman Center is available to students from 7:30 am until 11:00 pm on most weekdays; however, classroom doors lock at 5:00 pm.
+The Chapman Center is available on weekends only for previously scheduled and approved events.
 Building use is scheduled via the online facilities request form located within the my.JohnsonU.edu portal.

 Tribble Student Union Building - Also known as the SUB, the Student Union Building was built in 1990.
-It is designed to provide recreational and meeting space for students.
+It is designed to provide recreational and meeting space for both residential and commuter students.
 It also houses the Student Life Office.
-Access to the SUB is available from 6:00 am until midnight; however, the doors lock at 9:00 pm and can only be opened with a currently active keycard.
-The SUB has a large recreational area with a television, pool table, ping-pong table, snack machine, and so forth.
-It also has a kitchen, showers in the restrooms, a weight room, and an outdoor swimming pool.
+Access to the SUB is available from 6:00 am until midnight; however, the doors lock at 5:00 pm and can only be opened with a currently active keycard.
+The SUB has a large recreational area with a television, pool table, pingpong table, snack machine, and so forth.
+It also has a kitchen, showers in the restrooms, a fitness center, and an outdoor swimming pool.